edgelesssys/constellation/docs/docs/reference/cli.md

 ## constellation ssh

-Generate a certificate for emergency ssh access
+Generate a certificate for emergency SSH access

 ### Synopsis

-Generate a certificate for emergency ssh access to your ssh enabled constellation cluster.
+Generate a certificate for emergency SSH access to your SSH-enabled constellation cluster.

 ```
 constellation ssh [flags]